-Join us for this special screening of short (5-10 min) student documentaries followed by a Q&A and reception with the filmmakers!
+Join us for this special screening of 11 short (5-10 min) student documentaries followed by a Q&A and reception with the filmmakers!
 This event builds on the great success of the standing-room only screening held last December.

 The evening will feature the exceptional work of students from CEU’s Historical Narratives and the Moving Image course and its Visual Anthropology and Ethnographic Filmmaking course.
 The event is also a celebration of the successful first year of courses offered through CEU Library’s Mirabaud Media Lab.
 Many of the courses were conducted in partnership with the Visual Studies Platform at CEU and have been co-hosted by various departments across the university.

-This event is co-hosted and co-sponsored by the CEU Library, the History Department and the CEU Weekly.
+This event is co-hosted and co-sponsored by the CEU Library, the Visual Studies Platform, the History Department and the CEU Weekly.

 Anyák by Mayya Kelova, Andrea Kóbor, Adina Tulegenova